 On Android

 Step 1.
-Long press the Spotify app icon on the Home screen or in the app drawer.
+Long-press the Spotify app icon on the Home screen.

-Step 4.
-Once done, visit the Google Play Store, search for Spotify, and reinstall the app.
+Step 3.
+Once done, visit the Google Play Store (Android) or App Store (iOS), search for Spotify, and reinstall the app.

 Note: